Mandrenkov/FreshView/README.md

 #### How it Works

-Occasionally, FreshView queries the DOM for HTML elements that match the expected structure of a YouTube™ video.
-Each HTML element that matches the structure of a YouTube™ video is converted into a `Video`.
+When the DOM is mutated, FreshView polls the DOM for HTML elements that match the expected structure of a YouTube™ video.
+Each HTML element that matches the structure of a YouTube™ video is converted into a `Video` object.
 All Videos with a view progress that meets or exceeds the current view threshold are added to a dynamic collection of Videos known as an `Album`.
-When a Video is added to an Album, it is displayed or hidden depending on the current state of the UI checkbox.
+When a Video is added to an Album, it is displayed or hidden depending on the state of the UI checkbox.
 Similarly, when a Video is removed from an Album, it is reverted to a visible state.

 ##### Technical Notes
 1. The visibility of a Video is controlled by setting the `display` attribute of a YouTube™ video element's `style`.
 1. The view progress of a Video is derived from the red bar shown along the bottom of a YouTube™ video element.
-1. Attribute mutations do not contribute to DOM query requests.
+1. Only DOM `childList` mutations trigger a poll request.
-1. Mutations that occur within 200 millisecond intervals are grouped together into a single DOM query request.
+1. DOM mutations that occur within 200 milliseconds of one another are batched into a single poll request.
 1. The view threshold slider is only synced on `mouseup` events to avoid exceeding the `chrome.storage.sync` quota.
+1. YouTube™ videos that appear in the Autoplay panel or the History tab are ignored.

 ### Screenshots

-#### Screenshot 1
+#### FreshView for YouTube™ UI
 ![FreshView for YouTube™ UI](assets/popup.png "FreshView for YouTube™ UI")

-#### Screenshot 2
+#### Video Progress Demonstration
 ![Video Progress Demonstration](assets/progress.png "Video Progress Demonstration")